 Dr. Barnhouse had a great thought on Romans.
 And by the way, he wrote four or five volumes on it.
 He said this, "A scientist may say that mother's milk is the most perfect food known to man.
 And the scientist may give you an analysis showing all of the chemical components.
 He may give you a list of all the vitamins in the milk and an estimate of the calories in a given quantity.
 But a baby will take that milk without the remotest knowledge of its content and will grow day by day.
 So it is with the profoundest truths of the Word of God.
 Some of us may be able to analyze it, some of us may not, but all of us do well to drink and to grow."

 Now those are just a few.
 But I just ran you from chapter 1 to chapter 16.
 Those are a few of the questions the book answers.
-Is it any wonder that Godeau say, "O St. Paul, had thy one work been to compose an epistle to the Romans, that alone should have rendered thee dear to every sound mind."
+Is it any wonder that Godet says, "O St. Paul, had thy one work been to compose an epistle to the Romans that alone should have rendered thee dear to every sound mind."

-Deisman(?) writing in the Expository Times said, quote: "Fire, holy fire shows between the lines of Romans.
-This holy divine flame is what warms and inter-penetrates us.
-The deep understanding of human misery, the terrible shuddering before the power of sin, yet at the same time the jubilant rejoicing of the redeemed child of God, this is what for all time assures to the Roman epistle a victorious sway over the hearts of men who are sinful and thirst for redemption," end quote.
+Deissmann, writing in the Expository Times said, quote: "Fire, holy fire shows between the lines of Romans.
+This holy, divine flame is what warms and inter-penetrates us.
+The deep understanding of human misery, the terrible shuddering before the power of sin, yet at the same time the jubilant rejoicing of the redeemed child of God, this is what for all time assures to the Roman epistle a victorious sway over the hearts of men who are sinful and thirst for redemption."
+End quote.
 This letter will delight the greatest logician.
 This letter will captivate the mind of a consummate genius and yet will bring tears to the humblest soul and refreshment to the simplest reason.
 The book, get ready, will knock you down and then lift you up.
 It will strip you naked and then clothe you with eternal elegance.
-It could take a Bedford Tinker like John Bunyan and turn him into the master who penned the Holy War and Pilgrim's Progress.
+It could take a Bedford tinker like John Bunyan and turn him into the master who penned The Holy War and Pilgrim's Progress.